 Eric M. Anderson, PhD is a founding Board Member and professor of wildlife at the University of Wisconsin-Stevens Point, where he teaches courses in conservation biology, ecology, biostatistics, and field techniques for assessing wildlife populations.
 Although teaching is his passion, he maintains an active interest in research focusing on carnivores, particularly bobcats, wolves, and black-footed ferrets.
 Dr. Anderson has authored numerous scientific journal articles on North American carnivores, particularly the bobcat, and co-authored book chapters on carnivores and wildlife habitat selection.
 Dr. Anderson has won several awards for excellence in teaching and sits on the wolf, cougar and furbearer advisory committees in Wisconsin.
 He is also a member of The Wildlife Society, The Society for Conservation Biology, and The American Society of Mammalogists.
 Dr. Anderson is pictured with an anesthetized, GPS-collared cougar as part of a cougar movements research project..

-Martin Grenier is a Board Member and the Nongame Mammal Biologist for the Wyoming Game and Fish Department.
-His experience in the private and public sector have provided him with a unique understanding of private land issues and endangered species.
-Martin is currently responsible for the management of 84 mammal species in Wyoming and serves on several interagency working groups, including the Black-Footed Ferret Recovery Implementation Team (past chair of Conservation Subcommittee), Swift Fox Conservation Team, Interstate Prairie Dog Conservation Teams, and the Western Bat Working Group.
+Martin Grenier is a Board Member and the and the Manager of Conservation Programs Wyoming & Colorado at Ducks Unlimited.
+His experience in the private and public sector have provided him with a unique understanding of private land issues with both game and endangered species.
+In the past he was the Nongame Mammal Biologist for Wyoming Game and Fish Department.
 Martin holds a M.S. in Zoology and Physiology from the University of Wyoming, where his research focused on the black-footed ferret.
 He also holds a B.S. degree in Wildlife Management from Humboldt State University.
 He is a member of The Wildlife Society and a Certified Wildlife Biologist®.
 In this photo, Martin is "scruffing" a live swift fox in preparation for a reintroduction in South Dakota.

 - We have the flexibility to get things done quickly, efficiently and economically.
 Whether it is performing surveys to find black-footed ferrets, evaluating prairie dog colonies, writing reports, conducting research, public presentations, or building partnerships, PWR is the best organization for the job.
 We try to keep our costs low so that funds can be used for on-the-ground conservation.